mm

 The Life Cycles of Butterflies front cover

-What's the difference between a butterfly and a moth?
+What are the differences between a butterfly and a moth?

 * Usually butterflies are active during the day and moths fly at night, but there are exceptions.